mcspach/north-star/README.md

 # NORTH STAR
 ## A client and project managment app to keep you headed in the right direction.
-Client Management without the Bogus Bells and Whistles.
+Client management without the bogus bells and whistles.

 More info to come.